Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Categorical Bayesian source tracking

-where $z_t$ is the probed data at time $t$; $z_t = 1$ denotes an above-threshold measurement and $z_t = 0$ denotes a below-threshold measurement; $\mathbf{r}$ is a vector pointing from the \gls{usv} to the position of the latest above-threshold measurement; $\sigma^2_h = 1$ and $\sigma^2_m = 4$ are empirically selected variances.
+where $z_t$ is the probed data at time $t$; $z_t = 1$ denotes an above-threshold measurement and $z_t = 0$ denotes a below-threshold measurement; $\mathbf{r}$ is a vector pointing from the \gls{usv} to the position of the latest above-threshold measurement; $\sigma^2_a = 0.04s_g$ and $\sigma^2_b = 0.16s_g$ are empirically selected variances, where $s_g$ is the area of a grid.
+Unlike other source-tracking algorithms \autocite{vergassola_infotaxis_2007}, where both the advection speed and direction are required, in \eqref{eq:kernel1}, only the direction of the wave was assumed to be known to the Bayesian inference system, which is easier to satisfy and improves the system robustness.
 The local estimate covered only a small neighbourhood of the current grid, so the uncovered grids were assigned with the same probability as the closest grid that was covered by the local estimate.
 The existing estimate of the source location was then updated based on Bayes' theorem: